Becoming a Writing Center Tutor

 To become a Writing Center tutor, you must first be nominated by a Skidmore faculty member.
 Each spring, we ask the faculty to recommend students—rising sophomores, juniors, and seniors—who are superior, confident, and thoughtful readers and writers, who listen well and patiently, who interact adaptively and productively with peers and instructors, who maintain impeccable work habits, and who bring fresh ideas and approaches to their work.

-Those selected as prospective tutors must then register for EN303H, The Peer-Tutoring Project, co-taught by Philip Boshoff, Writing Center Director, and Martha Wiseman, Assistant Director.
+Those selected as prospective tutors must then register for EN 303H, Peer Tutoring Project in Expository Writing, co-taught by Writing Center Director Philip Boshoff and Assistant Director Martha Wiseman.
 The course focuses on both practical and theoretical aspects of tutoring, offering students guided experience, intensive discussion of issues in collaborative learning, and a solid grounding in rhetorical and discourse theory.
-EN303H is taught only in the fall.
+EN 303H is taught only in the fall.

-Upon successful completion of the course, students apply through Student Employment to become paid Writing Center tutors, working, on average, 6 to 8 hours per week in the Writing Center.
+Upon successful completion of the course, students apply through Student Employment to become paid Writing Center tutors, working, on average, six to eight hours per week in the Writing Center.

 APPLICATION FOR PROSPECTIVE WRITING CENTER TUTORS

 1. Please send a writing sample—an assigned essay that best represents your college writing—to firstname.lastname@example.org and email@example.com.

 2. We require a faculty recommendation for all prospective Writing Center tutors.
 Please ask a faculty member whether he or she will support your application.
 If so, ask that faculty member to send a brief email, as soon as possible, explaining why you might make a strong tutor, to firstname.lastname@example.org and email@example.com.